DIVD-NL/SecurityMeldpunt/cases/202001-Citrix-ADC.md

 [Patches are available](https://www.citrix.com/blogs/2020/01/19/vulnerability-update-first-permanent-fixes-available-timeline-accelerated/) for version 11.1 and 12.0.
 Patches for the other versions are expected on 24-1.
 A valid Citrix portal account is needed to download these patches.
 For systems that are currently upatched there is a [mitigation](https://support.citrix.com/article/CTX26767) that reduces the vulnerability.
 However, this mitigation turned out not to be 100% reliable.
 The [Dutch NCSC](https://www.ncsc.nl) strongly recommends to [not use Citrix ADC systems that are unpatched if possible](https://www.ncsc.nl/actueel/nieuws/2020/januari/16/door-citrix-geadviseerde-mitigerende-maatregelen-niet-altijd-effectief) ([translation by google](https://translate.google.com/translate?hl=&sl=auto&tl=en&u=https%3A%2F%2Fwww.ncsc.nl%2Factueel%2Fnieuws%2F2020%2Fjanuari%2F16%2Fdoor-citrix-geadviseerde-mitigerende-maatregelen-niet-altijd-effectief).

 Attackers are bulk scanning the internet for vulnerable systems and exploiting them.

+It is important to make sure that a system is unconmpromised before it is patched.
+This can be done by either foresics (see our [blog](/2020/01/15/How-to-check-your-Citrix-gateway/))  whgich requires in-depth knowledge, or by reinstalling the system from scratch using a clean image [downloaded form the Citrix site](https://www.citrix.com/downloads/citrix-adc/).

 The Security Hotline is scanning for systems that are unmitigated or have an ineffective mitigation and is sending out notifications to the operators of networks in which these systems are found.
 We focus on systems located or related to The Netherlands.